ATECoder/dn.vi.ivi/docs/ttm/TTM Driver API Guide.md

 <a name="Legacy_Support"></a>
 ### Legacy Support

-The TTM firmware is is compatibly with earlier versions of TTM Visual Basic drivers released before 2024 (e.g., 3.2.5367, 2.3.4077).
+The TTM Firmware as described in the [TTM Firmware API Guide] is compatible with earlier versions of TTM Visual Basic drivers released before 2024 (e.g., 3.2.5367, 2.3.4077).

-The firmware uses a `MeterDefaults.legacyDriver` and `MeterValues.legacyDriver` flags that is set to 1 for use with the legacy Visual Basic drivers.
+The firmware uses `MeterDefaults.legacyDriver` and `MeterValues.legacyDriver` flags that are set to 1 when accessed by with the legacy Visual Basic drivers.

+Optionally, the [Legacy Driver](#Legacy_Deriver) can also set these optional values, which has been used to verify that the new firmware is compatible with the legacy drivers.

 The `MeterValues.legacyDriver` is persistent and can be set from the instrument menu or by the `legacyDriverSetter()` function call.